-The realisation of 48 companies completed at an average uplift of 37% to the previous carrying value, which is consistent with the long-term trend of significant uplifts being generated when companies are sold.
-The average return multiple of 2.4x cost was also strong, reflecting a number of highly successful
+The realisation of 48 companies completed at an average uplift of 37%3 to the previous carrying value, which is consistent with the long-term trend of significant uplifts being generated when companies are sold.
+The average return multiple of 2.4x cost was also strong, reflecting a number of highly successful investments realised in the year, with 40% by number being sold for at least 2.5x cost.
 Over the last five years exits have averaged 33% uplift to carrying value and a multiple of 2.3x cost.